 Item # Item contents Chapter/Exhibit Page d) any senior manager who is relevant to establishing that the issuer has the appropriate expertise and experience for the management of the issuer's business.
-Part II - Section B 47 - 49 (7.2 Executive Officers as of March 31, 2015) and 54 - 56 (8.1 Directors' and Executive Officers' Holdings of Shares and Options) The nature of any family relationship between any of those persons.
-Part II - Section B 49 (7.3 Fraudulent Offences and Bankruptcy, Etc.) In the case of each member of the administrative, management or supervisory bodies of the issuer and each person mentioned in points (b) and (d) of the first subparagraph, details of that person's relevant management expertise and experience and the following information: (a) the nature of all companies and partnerships of which such person has been a member of the administrative, management and supervisory bodies or partner at any time in the previous five years, indicating whether or not the individual is still a member of the administrative, management or supervisory bodies or partner.
+Part II - Section B 48 - 50 (7.2 Executive Officers as of March 4, 2016) and 54 - 56 (8.1 Directors' and Executive Officers' Holdings of Shares and Options) The nature of any family relationship between any of those persons.
+Part II - Section B 50 (7.3 Fraudulent Offences and Bankruptcy, Etc.) In the case of each member of the administrative, management or supervisory bodies of the issuer and each person mentioned in points (b) and (d) of the first subparagraph, details of that person's relevant management expertise and experience and the following information: (a) the nature of all companies and partnerships of which such person has been a member of the 46 - 48 (7.1 Board of Directors as of April 13, 2016) administrative, management and supervisory bodies or partner at any time in the previous five years, indicating whether or not the individual is still a member of the administrative, management or supervisory bodies or partner.
 It is not necessary to list all the subsidiaries of an issuer of which the person is also a member of the administrative, management or supervisory bodies or partner.
 It is not necessary to list all the subsidiaries of an issuer of which the person is also a member of the administrative, management or supervisory bodies.
-Part II - Section B 44 - 47 (7.1 Board of Directors as of April 9, 2015) and 47 - 49 (7.2 Executive Officers as of March 31, 2015)
+Part II - Section B and 48 - 50 (7.2 Executive Officers as of March 4, 2016)